La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 **le nu** often corresponds to English _\-ing_, _\-tion_, _\-sion_.

-Some verbs require using events instead of ordinary nouns.
-For example:
+Some more examples with slots that expect events instead of ordinary entities:

 > **mi djica le nu do klama ti**
 > _I want you to come here (to this place)_